JoryHogeveen/view-admin-as/README.md

 Or search for "View Admin As" via your plugins menu.

+### Install as a must-use plugin
+Move the `view-admin-as.php` file into the root of your mu-plugins directory, not in the `view-admin-as` subdirectory.
+This is a limitation of WordPress and probably won't change soon.

+**Example:**
+All files dir: `/wp-content/mu-plugins/view-admin-as/...`
+Main file dir: `/wp-content/mu-plugins/view-admin-as.php`

 ### Minimum Requirements
 * WordPress 4.1 or greater (Though I always recommend to update to the latest version!)